nseon1/laymanizer.github.io/README.md

-# laymanizer
+# Laymanizer
-text laymanizer
+Text laymanizer

-turns confusing text to simplified versions;removes complicated in the field type words and replaces them with less technical jargon
+Turns confusing text to simplified versions;removes complicated in the field type words and replaces them with less technical jargon